ChatGPT Just Made AI a Product Engineering Problem

 Why "this doesn't affect mobile" is wrong

-Mobile is not exempt from this.
-If anything, mobile is going to be where the worst examples show up first, because mobile is where product engineering teams are most willing to ship a sparkle icon and call it innovation.
-The mistakes are going to be expensive.
-The opportunity cost of getting it wrong is going to be high.
+Mobile is not exempt.
+If anything, mobile is where the worst examples show up first, because mobile teams are the most willing to ship that sparkle icon and call it innovation.
+The mistakes will be expensive.
+The investments mobile teams are planning for 2023 need to account for this, not by spinning up an AI team in January, but by making the right groundwork now.

 The product engineering reflex that's about to be wrong